rhx/SwiftHelloGtk/README.md

 ### Swift

-Building should work with at least Swift 5.2 (Swift 5.3 is required for `gtk4`).
+Building should work with at least Swift 5.6.
 You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well (install them using `xcode-select --install`).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
-	Apple Swift version 5.3.2 (swiftlang-1200.0.45 clang-1200.0.32.28)
+    swift-driver version: 1.45.2 Apple Swift version 5.6 (swiftlang-5.6.0.323.62 clang-1316.0.20.8)
     Target: x86_64-apple-darwin20.3.0

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 5.3.2 (swift-5.3.2-RELEASE)
+	Swift version 5.6.1 (swift-5.6.1-RELEASE)
 	Target: x86_64-unknown-linux-gnu

 ### Gtk 3.22 or higher

-The Swift wrappers have been tested with glib-2.56, 2.58, 2.60, 2.62, 2.64, and 2.66, and gdk/gtk 3.22, 3.24, and 4.0 on the `gtk4` branch.
+The Swift wrappers have been tested with glib-2.56, 2.58, 2.60, 2.62, 2.64, 2.66, 2.68, 2.70 and 2.72, and gdk/gtk 3.22 and 3.24, as well as 4.0, 4.2, 4.4 and 4.6 on the `gtk4` branch.
 They should work with higher versions, but YMMV.
 Also make sure you have `gobject-introspection` and its `.gir` files installed.

 #### Linux